kayarnal/Data-146/Midterm/Midterm.md

 ## 24

 If looking at the MSE instead of R<sup>2</sup> in a Lasso Regression, the optimal alpha value will remain the same at .00186.
+Originally, I miscalculated MSE in my DoKFold function and used the np.argmax() command instead of np.argmin() as MSE should be minimized rather than maximized.
+Upon implemented my corrections, I found the optimal alpha value to be the same in both instances of the Lasso regression.

 [Midterm Code](MidtermAnswers.py)